intltechventures/Consulting.Project.Tools/Wisdom/Quotes.md

 5. Trash stages 1-4 and start again, now that you know what you really wanted.

+## Krutchen, Philippe
+- “If it’s not written down, it doesn’t exist."

 ## Large Scale Scrum (LeSS)
 - "There are no such things as best practices.
 There are only practices that are good within a certain context"